-School went out of its way to trudge by at a snail’s pace today.
+School had spent the entire day going out of its way to trudge by at a snail’s pace.
 If I didn’t know better, I may even have thought that it was a safe bet that every second had gone and decided to become two, instead.
 Once again, Ty was nowhere to be found at lunch.
 I still had Bump following him around though, so I was less worried this time around.
 All the same, I’ll be glad once all this is out in the open.
-That is, assuming Ty doesn’t end up thinking that we’re all out of our minds…which is a definite possibility.
+That is, assuming Ty doesn’t end up thinking that we’re all out of our minds… which is a definite possibility.

 Tasha is waiting with me outside of Mr. Tanner’s office, but she hasn’t so much as uttered a word to me all day.
 Since her outburst yesterday, she hasn’t said much at all, not even to Daff.
 Part of me wonders whether I should attempt to break the silence, but the other part is all too keen to remember just how short her temper can be when provoked.
 Instead, with Daff nowhere to be found for whatever reason this time, we just wait wordlessly.
 Thankfully, for once Ty isn’t too late.

 “What’s with the transfer chick?” my cousin asks, cocking his head toward Tasha.

 “I’ll explain everything inside the office,” I tell him.

 “That’s the other thing,” he says.
 “What does Tanner have to do with this?
 Is he like, your secret magic sensei or something?”

 “Yeah, something like that,” Tasha agrees.
 To my astonishment, I look over to find that she’s actually smirking at Ty.
 She walks into the office without another word.

 I exchange a perplexed look with my cousin, who is all too willing to cut through the tension with his trademark form of idiocy.